el2718/FastQSL2/README.md

 # FastQSL 2

-To calculate the squashing factor $Q$, and other quatities relate to the magnetic connectivity, at the bottom or at a cross section or in a box volume or on some seed points, given a 3D magnetic field on a Cartesian or spherical, uniform or stretched grid.
+To calculate the squashing factor $Q$, and other quatities related to the magnetic connectivity, at the bottom or at a cross section or in a box volume or on some seed points, given a 3D magnetic field on a Cartesian or spherical, uniformed or stretched grid.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]